Semi-supervised Vector-valued Learning: Improved Bounds and Algorithms

-\textbf{Algorithmic Contributions.} Motivated by our theoretical analysis, we devise a unified learning framework for vector-valued functions.
-The framework combines the structural risk minimization (SRM) framework with two additional terms to bound local Rademacher complexity and makes use of unlabeled samples.
+\textbf{Algorithmic contributions.} Motivated by our theoretical analysis, we devise a unified learning framework for vector-valued functions, covering multi-class classification, multi-label learning, multi-task learning, transfer learning and so on.
+Meanwhile, the nonlinear feature mapping in the algorithm is very general, which can be the kernel, the neural network, random features and linear transformation.
+The framework combines the empirical risk minimization (ERM) framework with two additional terms to bound local Rademacher complexity and makes use of unlabeled samples.
 The tail sum of singular values of the weight matrix in the predictor is used to bound local Rademacher complexity.
 Under semi-supervised settings, Laplacian regularization is introduced to make use of unlabeled samples, making the algorithm suitable for these settings.
-Using proximal gradient descent and random features to approximate kernel functions, the algorithm effectively solves the undifferentiable optimization problem on the primal, achieving a good tradeoff between efficiency and accuracy.
-Experimental results show that our algorithm significantly outperforms compared methods for both multi-class classification and multi-label learning.
+Using proximal gradient descent and nonlinear feature mappings, the algorithm effectively solves the non-differentiable optimization problem on the primal, achieving a good tradeoff between efficiency and accuracy.